Assyrians

 - Migration Patterns

-- Assyrians have experienced significant migration due to conflicts and persecution, particularly during the Assyrian Genocide in the early 20th century and recent conflicts in the Middle East.
-Many have settled in North America, Europe, and Australia.
+- Assyrians have experienced significant migration due to conflict and persecution, particularly during the Assyrian Genocide in the early 20th century.
+Many have resettled in the United States, Europe, and Australia, forming vibrant diaspora communities.

 - Conflict And Resilience History